frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 It should be noted that while fixing the tube is not considered an [assembly best practice](/best-practices/assembly-setup#origin-cube-method) for setting the origin of an assembly, it is sufficient for the purposes of these exercises.

+!!! note "Verification"
+    If all is done correctly your assembly should have 12 Instances, and weigh approximately 1.946lbs.

 ### Exercise 4: Climber Hook

 As you get more comfortable with modeling, we can begin to draw more complex parts.
 For this exercise, you will create a climber hook and tube.
 Then, you will create the assembly and mate together the components.